agombolay/ribose-map/README.md

 * Create bedgraph files of data to be uploaded and visualized in any genome browser of choice and also plot the per-nucleotide rNMP coverage for each chromosome

 * Calculate the top 1% of rNMP sites and creates sequence logo plots for those sites

-In addition to analyzing rNMP sequencing data, Ribose-Map's Composition, Sequence, Distribution, and Hotspot Modules can also be used to analyze any type of single-nucleotide sequencing data.

 ## Required Data
 1. FASTQ file of rNMP sequencing data